graciellehigino/ms_range_interactions/manuscript.md

 We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian, Anishinabewaki, Mohawk, Huron-Wendat, and Omàmiwininiwak nations.
-GH, FB, GD, and NF are funded by the NSERC Computational Biodiversity Science and Services (BIOS$^2$) CREATE program; FB, NF, and TP are funded by the Institute for Data Valorization (IVADO); NF and TP are funded by a donation from the Courtois Foundation; GD is funded by the FRQNT doctoral scholarship; TP is funded by the Canadian Institute of Ecology & Evolution; FW is funded by the Royal Society (Grant number: CHL\\R1\\180156).
+GH, FB, GD, and NF are funded by the NSERC Computational Biodiversity Science and Services (BIOS$^2$) CREATE program;
+FB, NF, and TP are funded by the Institute for Data Valorization (IVADO); NF and TP are funded by a donation from the Courtois Foundation; GD is funded by the Natural Sciences and Engineering Research Council (NSERC) and the Fond de recherche du Québec - Nature et techonologie (FRQNT) doctoral scholarships; TP is funded by the Canadian Institute of Ecology & Evolution; FW is funded by the Royal Society (Grant
+number: CHL\\R1\\180156).
 We thank the editor and reviewer for their thoughtful comments, which considerably improved this manuscript.

 # References